 佛告阿難:「吾今以手左右各牽竟不能解,汝設方便,云何成解?」

-The Buddha told Ānanda, “I have now pulled both ends of the cloth but have been unable to untie the knots.
-What will you do now?”
+The Buddha told Ānanda, "I have now pulled both the left and right sides but have been unable to untie the knots.
+What method would you suggest to untie them?”

 阿難白佛言:「世尊!當於結心解即分散。」